Older People

 Dementia Friendly Leeds

-Leeds Older People’s Forum employ two Friendly Communities workers who work in partnership with Alzheimer’s Society and Leeds City Council.
+Our Friendly Communities project aims to make Leeds an age and dementia friendly city, in partnership with Alzheimer’s Society and Leeds City Council.

 Membership